Parker Hughes Management Employee Handbook

 Reporting Process

 Parker Hughes Management LLC partners with an independent third-party service to provide employees with a safe, confidential, and accessible way to report workplace concerns at any time.
 Reports may be submitted anonymously, and all matters are investigated impartially.
-This service supports our dispute resolution process, which includes informal negotiation, mediation, and, if necessary, binding arbitration.
+This service supports our dispute resolution process.
 Employees are encouraged to use this resource to ensure every concern is addressed promptly, fairly, and in accordance with all applicable laws and company policies.

 Safe Reporting